16 Sights in Espoo, Finland (with Map and Images)

 Show sight on map

-Suvela Chapel is a chapel in Suvela, Espoo, which was completed in 2016.
+Suvela Chapel is a chapel in Suvela, Espoo, completed in 2016.
 The chapel was designed by architect Anssi Lassila from OOPEAA Architects.
-With special arrangements, the chapel has a maximum of 270 seats.
+The chapel has a maximum capacity of 270 places with special arrangements.

 Wikipedia: Suvelan kappeli (FI), Website